AnimeNL/volunteer-portal-api/api/content/stewards.team/registration/2021-christmas/training.md

 **professional steward training** that we require volunteers to participate in every other year.

 ## When will the training take place?
-Dates for the trainings for AnimeCon 2021: Christmas Edition have not been announced yet.
+Dates for the trainings for AnimeCon 2021: Christmas Edition have not been announced yet, but we anticipate them to happen near the end of November.

 ## Where will they be taking place?
 The trainings are hosted by the [EHBO College](https://ehbocollege.nl/) in Amersfoort.
 Their venue